serebrov/notes/2013-09-11-elastic-beanstalk-configs.md

 Use it
 --------------------------------------------
-Make shure you are using the 'eb' wrapper script from the root project directory.
+Make sure you are using the 'eb' wrapper script from the root project directory.
 For example, for 'eb status':

     $ cd project/root/dir